 Looking for a job that’s challenging?
 A team that gives you lots of professional and personal support?
 And an employer offering international career options?
 Then Deloitte Digital’s Salesforce team is the place for you.
-We asked Antony Cuvalay (Junior Salesforce Developer) and Jolter Metz (Junior Salesforce Consultant) why they joined the team and what working here is like.
+We asked Antony Cuvalay (Salesforce Developer) and Jolter Metz (Salesforce Consultant) why they joined the team and what working here is like.

 J: What really interests me is actually building the customer experience and customer journeys on the platform.
 Salesforce is the world’s number 1 CRM platform.
 It’s really good at digitising the customer journey, from sales to marketing and service.
 That’s the creative side of IT, which I enjoy most.